RUSSIA: "Tired of the unjust treatment of the books, ourselves, and our loved ones"

 Two fellow Nursi readers in Naberezhnyye Chelny, Ilnur Khafizov and Fedail Salimzyanov, have appealed against their convictions and fines.
 Three hearings have already been held at Naberezhnyye Chelny City Court, the latest on 4 April, the court website notes.
 The judge had been expected to issue the verdict on 4 April, but this was postponed until 11 April, a Nursi reader told Forum 18.

-Khafizov and Salimzyanov were convicted and fined 100,000 and 50,000 Roubles on 19 February under Criminal Code Articles 282.2, Parts 1 and 2 respectively.
+Khafizov and Salimzyanov were convicted and fined 100,000 and 50,000 Roubles on 19 February under Criminal Code Articles 282.2, Parts 1 and 2 ("Organisation of" or "participation in" "the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity") respectively.
 The convictions followed a series of raids on Nursi readers' homes in Naberezhnyye Chelny in February 2013 during which they were detained.
 After several hearings in the City Court, their case was transferred to the magistrates' court system in December 2013.

 Russia's Supreme Court outlawed "Nurdzhular", a purported extremist organisation of Nursi followers, in April 2008.
 Muslims who study Nursi say that the group does not exist.